-Repayment of bond principal and payment of bond issuance costs are reported as an expenditure in the governmental funds and, therefore, contribute to the change in fund balance.
-In the Statement of Net Position, however, repaying bond principal decreases long-term liabilities and payment of bond issuance costs becomes an asset to be deferred over the life of the bonds and does not affect the Statement of Activities.
+Repayment of bond principal is reported as an expenditure in the governmental funds and, therefore, contributes to the change in fund balance.
+In the Statement of Net Position, however, repaying bond principal decreases long-term liabilities.
 Similarly, recognition of revenues and expenditures not expected to be received or paid in the current year will not affect the fund balance reported for the governmental funds.
 In the Statement of Activities prepared on the full accrual basis, however, all revenues and expenses are recognized in the year they are earned or incurred, regardless of when they are paid, and will therefore be reflected in the Statement of Activities.
 These differences in measurement recognition affect both the reported fund balance and reported net position.
-Adjustments required to be made to the reported governmental funds expenditures in order to arrive at the Statement of Activities for March 31, 2013 are as follows (amounts in thousands):
+Adjustments required to be made to the reported governmental funds expenditures in order to arrive at the Statement of Activities for March 31, 2016 are as follows (amounts in thousands):